Cleans up a series of break operations and creates the resulting pieces.

 If your broken object is made into a dynamic object, you do not need to append an assemble because one will be added automatically.

 The assemble node cleans up the geometry.
 The following screen captures show what the geometry looks like before using the assemble tool, and after.

 The group that will be finalized.
 Ideally this should encompass all geometry that has been affected by a Break operator.

 The group name corresponding to the inside faces created by the preceding break operators.
 This name should remain consistent for all breaks affecting the same geometry.

-The prefix applied to the name attribute and names of the groups created by the operator.
+The prefix applied to the names of the groups created by the operator.

 For example, an object broken into 3 parts and given an Output

 Whether the inside faces of the broken geometry will be connected to the outside faces.
 When enabled, the geometry of each output piece will be fully connected.

 Disabling this option can help create the illusion that the geometry is not actually broken, since the outside surface of the object remains unchanged.